 - Jen Liu, CMTPT, LMT, is a certified trigger point therapist in Chicago who treats patients’ trigger points and their underlying causes.

 What Is Trigger Point Therapy?

-Muscles are made up of cells called muscle fibers.
-Healthy muscle fibers are long and flexible, says Liu, allowing your muscles to expand and contract so you can do things like bend your knee or nod your head.
-But sometimes they shorten as an adaptation to how you use or hold your body, forming a tight band called a trigger point.
-Pain-causing chemicals can collect in that spot, says Liu.
-Altogether, this can cause pain, tightness, weakness, or physical limitations.
+Muscles are made up of cells called muscle fibers—healthy muscle fibers are long and flexible, says Liu, allowing your muscles to expand and contract so you can do things like bend your knee or nod your head.
+But according to practitioners, sometimes they shorten as an adaptation to how you use or hold your body, forming a tight band called a trigger point.
+Pain-causing chemicals can collect in that spot, says Liu, causing pain, tightness, weakness, or physical limitations.

-We can all get them when we do something our muscles aren’t accustomed to, says Biancalana.
-This can be anything from overtraining to injury to a change in posture from your new work-from-home setup.
+We can all get them when we do something our muscles aren’t accustomed to, says Biancalana, anything from overtraining to injury to a change in posture from your new work-from-home setup.
 Those pesky knots in your back or neck?
-They’re probably trigger points.
+They’re probably trigger points, according to our experts.

 “Trigger points can feel like a micro–charley horse,” says Hicks.
 “This taut band in a part of the muscle tissue can cut off blood vessels.
 That blocks blood and nutrients from getting to the area to help it heal.
 On top of that, trigger points can irritate nerves in that muscle.
 These nerves lead to different areas in the body, so that can cause pain in areas outside of the trigger point itself.”

 Enter trigger point therapy, a treatment where you release those knots by pressing on them.
 “It’s reeducating your muscles to learn how to be in a normal state,” says Liu.